 - Otto Hahn (1879-1968): Explained the process of nuclear fission by which nuclei of atoms of heavy elements can break into smaller nuclei, in the process releasing large quantities of energy.

 - Albert Einstein (1879-1955): Explained that one gram of mass can be converted into a torrential amount of energy

-Modern day electricity is a result of all the hard work done by above mentioned great people.
+Modern day electricity is a result of all the hard work done by above mentioned great scientists and inventors.

 Static electricity or ESD is an electrical charge at rest.
 This is created by an imbalance of electrons that stay on a specific surface, or in the environmental air.
 The imbalance of electrons is caused by absence or surplus of electrons.
 This creates an electrical field that is capable of influencing other objects at a distance.
 Lightening is an example of static electricity.

 Video: What is ESD and ESD Protection

 Current electricity can be defined as electricity that flows through an electric circuit, or a continuous unbroken path.
 This path is a good conductor of electricity such as copper.